Back to the page

 Botany has been steadily eroded from university undergraduate curricula, yet it forms the core of modern plant sciences.

-Dedicated undergraduate botany degrees no longer exist in the UK, and many plant science programmes offer limited training in plant morphology and diversity.
+Dedicated undergraduate botany degrees no longer exist in the UK, and many plant science programmes offer only limited training in plant morphology and diversity.
 As a result, even highly skilled students may graduate with strong molecular or computational expertise but limited confidence in recognising plants, describing phenotypes or situating their work within a broader evolutionary and ecological context.

 The Certificate in Botany addresses this gap.
-It offers sustained, in-person botanical training over a full month – currently unique in the UK – enabling participants to develop fluency with plant form and diversity that cannot be gained through short courses or online learning alone.
+It offers sustained, in-person botanical training over a full month – currently unique in the UK – enabling participants to develop a fluency with plant form and diversity that cannot be gained through short courses or online learning alone.

 What does the course cover?